Jason PaguioPresident & CEO

 Wesley QuachBusiness Advisor & Programs Manager

-Prior to joining Asian Business Association, Wesley served as the Manager of the Convoy District Partnership, a 501(c)(3) non-profit organization which aims to revitalize and transform the pan-Asian Convoy Street area of San Diego.
+Prior to joining Asian Business Association, Wesley served as the Manager of the Convoy District Partnership, a 501(c)(3) non-profit organization that aims to revitalize and transform the pan-Asian Convoy Street area of San Diego.
 Working with small businesses, community organizations, and local government, Wesley was instrumental in establishing the Convoy Street Micro-Business Improvement District.
 Wesley has successfully advocated on behalf of the community in regards to land use issues, public safety, parking & transportation, and the current Kearny Mesa Community Plan update process.
 Wesley was previously a founding board member of the non-profit who stepped into the role of Manager in 2016.

 In 2013, Wesley co-founded the San Diego Night Market, the largest Asian cultural event in San Diego inspired by the bustling night markets in Asia, showcasing the city and region’s Asian cuisine and culture.
 Due to the overwhelming success of the San Diego Night Market, Wesley and his team moved the event to SDCCU Stadium in 2019 to accommodate the thousands of attendees.

 As Managing Director of Ansir Innovation Center from 2011 to 2016, Wesley worked closely with early-stage technology startups by connecting them to mentors, funding opportunities, and other resources.
-During this time, Wesley was also highly involved with the non-profit Startup Weekend, and organized several weekend-long educational startup events throughout the city.
+During this time, Wesley was also highly involved with the non-profit Startup Weekend and organized several weekend-long educational startup events throughout the city.

 Wesley previously served on the founding board of the Asian Pacific American Coalition from 2011 to 2016 and was key in the organization’s initial goals of forming an Asian Pacific Islander influenced City Council District in 2013, as well as leading subsequent Get Out the Vote efforts to empower San Diego’s API community.